Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Proposed Algorithm

 \section{Proposed Algorithm}

-The constraint $\braket{\Psi_\mathrm{tr},\phi_k^{(n)}}>0$ may result in a systematic bias depending on the quality of the trial function $\Psi_\mathrm{tr}$.
-Even in the case where there is no bias, having a better trial wavefunction can improve the variance.
-To have a better trial wavefunction, we add a step to the cp-AFQMC procedure, where we periodically update the trial function with TT-sketching using the information from the walkers in cp-AFQMC.
+In AFQMC, if there is a sign problem, the constraint $\braket{\Psi_\mathrm{tr},\Phi_k^{(n)}}>0$ may result in a systematic error, which depends on the quality of the trial function $\Psi_\mathrm{tr}$.
+Even in the case where there is no sign problem, a better trial wavefunction can still reduce the variance of the random walk and improve sampling efficiency.
+To improve the trial wavefunction, our algorithm periodically updates the trial function with TT-sketching using the information from the walkers in cp-AFQMC.
 The procedure is illustrated in Figure~\ref{fig:alg illustration}.
+Formally, we summarize our proposed algorithm with details in Algorithm~\ref{alg:cp-AFQMC+TT}.